Report: Jamal Adams will show up to camp even if a new deal hasn’t been completed

 The expectation is Adams will get a multiyear extension before the season.

 But some had wondered if Adams might hold out if he did not have the extension in place before camp begins.
 Adams did not take part in the team’s mandatory minicamp in June, though the team said he had an excused absence for personal reasons.

 That the Seahawks termed it an excused absence meant Adams was not subject to fines of up to $93,085 for not taking part.

-Adams’ apparently reporting also means he will not be subject to any fines for holding out.
-Players can be fined up to $50,000 per day for holding out, but because Adams is still on his rookie deal, his fines could be waived by the team (teams can no longer waive fines for veteran players).
+Reporting for camp means Adams will not be subject to fines of $50,000 a day for holding out.
+However, since Adams is on his rookie contract the Seahawks could waive any fines.
+Fines for veterans can no longer be waived, via the league’s CBA.

 Rapoport reported that the Seahawks and Adams are not “close at all’’ on a new deal.
 But he said the expectation is that Adams will report regardless.